 Comments: The base beer style should be apparent.
-The woodbased character should be evident, but not so dominant as to unbalance the beer.
+The wood-based character should be evident, but not so dominant as to unbalance the beer.
 The intensity of the wood-based flavours is based on the contact time with the wood; the age, condition, and previous usage of the barrel; and the type of wood.
 Any additional alcoholic products previously stored in the wood should be evident (if declared as part of the entry), but should not be so dominant as to unbalance the beer.
 IF THIS BEER IS BASED ON A CLASSIC STYLE (E.G., ROBUST PORTER) THEN THE SPECIFIC STYLE MUST BE SPECIFIED.
 CLASSIC STYLES DO NOT HAVE TO BE CITED (E.G., "PORTER" OR "BROWN ALE" IS ACCEPTABLE).
-THE TYPE OF WOOD MUST BE SPECIFIED IF A "VARIETAL"

-CHARACTER IS NOTICEABLE. (e.g., English IPA with Oak Chips, Bourbon Barrel-aged Imperial Stout, American Barleywine in an Oak Whiskey Cask).
+THE TYPE OF WOOD MUST BE SPECIFIED IF A "VARIETAL" CHARACTER IS NOTICEABLE. (e.g., English IPA with Oak Chips, Bourbon Barrel-aged Imperial Stout, American Barleywine in an Oak Whiskey Cask).
 The brewer should specify any unusual ingredients in either the base style or the wood if those characteristics are noticeable.
 Specialty or experimental base beer styles may be specified, as long as the other specialty ingredients are identified.
+This category should not be used for base styles where barrel-aging is a fundamental requirement for the style (e.g. Flanders Red, Lambic, etc.).

 Ingredients: Varies with base style.
 Aged in wooden casks or barrels (often previously used to store whiskey, bourbon, port, sherry, Madeira, or wine), or using wood-based additives (wood chips, wood staves, oak essence).
 Fuller-bodied, higher-gravity base styles often are used since they can best stand up to the additional flavours, although experimentation is encouraged.
-Vital Statistics:

-Ital Statistics:

 OG FG IBUs ABV

-Vary depend ing on base beer r but often darke er & stronger
+Vary depending on base beer but often darker &

+stronger

 Commercial Examples: J.W.
-Lees Harvest Ale in Port, Sherry, Lagavulin Whisky or Calvados Casks, Dominion Oak Barrel Stout, New Holland Dragons Milk, Goose Island Bourbon County Stout, MacTarnahan's Oak-Aged IPA, Le Coq Imperial Extra Double Stout, Greene King Olde Suffolk Ale, Harviestoun Old Engine Oil Special Reserve, many microbreweries have specialty beers served only on premises often directly from the cask.
+Lees Harvest Ale in Port, Sherry, Lagavulin Whisky or Calvados Casks, Dominion Oak Barrel Stout, New Holland Dragons Milk, Goose Island Bourbon County Stout, MacTarnahan's Oak-Aged IPA, Le Coq Imperial Extra Double Stout, Harviestoun Old Engine Oil Special Reserve, many microbreweries have specialty beers served only on premises often directly from the cask.

-14.6 Other Specialty [BJCP]
+18.7 Other Specialty [BJCP]

 This is explicitly a catch-all category for any beer that does not fit into an existing style category.
 No beer is ever "out of style" in this category, unless it fits elsewhere.

 The category is intended for any type of beer, including the following techniques or ingredients:

-- Unusual techniques (e.g., steinbier, ice beers) - Unusual fermentables (e.g., maple syrup, honey, molasses, sorghum) - Unusual adjuncts (e.g., oats, rye, buckwheat, potatoes) - Combinations of other style categories (e.g., India Brown Ale, fruit-and-spice beers, smoked spiced beers) - Out-of-style variations of existing styles (e.g., low alcohol versions of other styles, extra-hoppy beers, "imperial" strength beers) - Historical, traditional or indigenous beers (e.g., Louvain Peetermann, Sahti, vatted Porter with Brettanomyces, Colonial Spruce or Juniper beers, Kvass, Grätzer) - American-style interpretations of European styles (e.g., hoppier, stronger, or ale versions of lagers) or other variants of traditional styles - Clones of specific commercial beers that aren't good representations of existing styles - Any experimental beer that a brewer creates, including any beer that simply does not evaluate well against existing style definitions
+Unusual techniques (e.g., steinbier, ice beers)

+Unusual fermentables (e.g., maple syrup, honey, molasses, sorghum)

+Unusual adjuncts (e.g., oats, rye, buckwheat, potatoes)

+Combinations of other style categories (e.g., India Brown Ale, fruit-and-spice beers, smoked spiced beers)

+Out-of-style variations of existing styles (e.g., low alcohol versions of other styles, extra-hoppy beers, "imperial" strength beers)

+Historical, traditional or indigenous beers (e.g., Louvain Peetermann, Sahti, vatted Porter with Brettanomyces, Colonial Spruce or Juniper beers, Kvass, Grätzer)

+American-style interpretations of European styles (e.g., hoppier, stronger, or ale versions of lagers) or other variants of traditional styles

+Clones of specific commercial beers that aren't good representations of existing styles

+Any experimental beer that a brewer creates, including any beer that simply does not evaluate well against existing style definitions

-This category can also be used as an "incubator" for any minor world beer style for which there is no BJCP category.
+This category can also be used as an "incubator" for any minor world beer style (other than Belgians) for which there is currently no AABA category.
 If sufficient interest exists, some of these minor styles might be promoted to full styles in the future.
 Some styles that fall into this grouping include: